DataDog/browser-sdk/developer-extension/README.md

 - Enable _Developer Mode_ by clicking the toggle switch next to _Developer mode_.
 - Click the _LOAD UNPACKED_ button and select the `browser-sdk/developer-extension/dist`
   directory.
+- Open devtools and the extension features are located on the `Browser SDK` panel.

 ## Features